Updated February 2021: Amazon now lets you run A/B tests on your main product images.

 One Of The Big Flaws Of Amazon’s Manage Your Experiments

-Manage Your Experiments is an excellent new feature for optimizing your A+ Content and testing variables to create your highest converting listings possible.
+Manage Your Experiments is a nice feature that takes some of the guesswork out of optimizing your A+ Content, Product Title, and Main Image, and testing variables to create your highest converting listings possible.

 Whether it’s worth the time and effort necessary will depend on where you are with your brand right now – if you’re just starting out there may be lower hanging fruit that will give you a better ROI for your time.

-However, if you’re a more established brand, testing each individual element of your A+Content could give you the data that helps you to squeeze every last dollar out of your listings.
+However, if you’re a more established brand, testing each certain elements under this tool could give you the data that helps you squeeze every last dollar out of your listings.